richardschembri/Flash-CHIP/README.md

 # Flash CHIP from Archlinux
-A script that simplyfies the flashing process for the C.H.I.P and PocketC.H.I.P Computer.
+A script that simplifies the flashing process for the C.H.I.P and PocketC.H.I.P Computer.
 It is Designed to run on ArchLinux.

 ## Instructions